Survivor Jacqueline Peterson: Explaining What Triple Negative MeansThe Alzheimer's Site

 Jacqueline Peterson learned from her doctors that she had a rare form of breast cancer: triple negative.
 Understanding what that meant helped her make the best plans for her recovery.
+And now she’s going to share it with the rest of the world so other people with triple-negative cancer can make good decisions too.

 Our thanks to What You Can Do for helping us share more stories of hope from survivors to increase awareness.